Riding Lawn Mower Won't Start

 What's Cranking?

 This is the turning of the engine by battery and starter power as you turn the key.
-It can be seen at the top of most mower engines as the flywheel spins around, while attempting to start the engine.
+It can be seen at the top of most mower engines as the flywheel spins around while attempting to start the engine.

-I know this guide is long but don't be put off, most of it will not be relevant to you.
+I know this guide is long but don’t be put off; most of it will not be relevant to you.

 Check The Basics

 Doing some basic checks on your lawn tractor will sometimes solve the problem or at least point you in the right direction.
-The basics include: oil level check; fuel level check; fuel tap on; air filter check; plug wire on; choke applied, and following the correct starting procedure.
+The basics include oil level check; fuel level check; fuel tap on; air filter check; plug wire on; choke applied, and following the correct starting procedure.

 Oil Level

-Some tractor mowers just won't start if the oil level is low, it's designed that way.
-It protects your engine form that Oooo moment.
-It's good practice to check the oil level every time you fill the gas tank.
-Check out "Tractor oil level check".
+Some tractor-mowers just won’t start if the oil level is low; it’s designed that way.
+It protects your engine from that Oooo moment.

 Gas

-Is there gas in the mower?
-Sometimes the obvious is the solution.
-Was the gas fresh?
-At my shop I have found many strange concoctions - diesel, water, white spirits, vinegar and of course last years gas makes a regular appearance.
-Hey, we've all done it!
-Check out "Carburettor troubleshooting".
+At my shop, I have found many strange concoctions – diesel, water, white spirits, vinegar, and of course, last year’s gas makes a regular appearance.
+Hey, we’ve all done it!
+Check out “Carburetor troubleshooting.”

 Gas Tap